ewibowo/aci-troubleshooting-lab/source/l3out.rst

    :width: 700px
    :alt: L3out Route Advertisements

-To check whether BGP route reflector has been configured, we can check the BGP VPNV4 neigborship in vrf overlay-1:
+To check whether BGP route reflector has been configured, we can check the BGP VPNV4 neigborship in vrf overlay-1.
+10.0.32.90 is the spine which is configured as a BGP route reflector.

 .. code-block:: console